adobeio/adobeio-documentation/events/intro/webhook_docs_intro.md

 ## Your first webhook

 Before you can register a webhook, the webhook needs to be online and operational.
-If not then the registration will fail.
+If not, then the registration will fail.
 So you need to take care of setting that up first.

 Your webhook needs to